storm2k/sagextras/README.md

 # Sagextras

-A tiny WordPress plugin that restores some Bootstrap specific functionality to the [Sage](https://roots.io/sage) theme.
+A tiny WordPress plugin that provides some Bootstrap specific functionality to the [Sage](https://roots.io/sage)-based theme.
 This plugin is modularlized just like Soil, so you only need to load the things you actually need.
 Add the neccessary lines to your lib/config.php and the functionality will be there.

 ## Modules